randoop/pascali-coverage/README.md

 Finally, you may want to update `extractcoverage/libs/plume.jar`

-To use a different Randop than the one used by default in `integration-test2`, replace `integration-test2/libs/randoop.jar` with a symbolic link to the version you want to use, probably in `build/libs/randoop-all-X.X.X.jar` of your clone of Randoop.
+To use a different Randoop than the one used by default in `integration-test2`, replace `integration-test2/libs/randoop.jar` with a symbolic link to the version you want to use, probably in `build/libs/randoop-all-X.X.X.jar` of your clone of Randoop.
 Example: